Autodiscover Service Requirements

-- Published on port 443 The subject alternative name list on certificates used by the external web services publishing rule must contain a lyncdiscover.<sipdomain> entry for each SIP domain within your organization.
+Published on port 443 The subject alternative name list on certificates used by the external web services publishing rule must contain a lyncdiscover. entry for each SIP domain within your organization.

-For example, assume that a mobile client running Lync Mobile is configured to sign in to Lync Server 2013 using the automatic discovery feature using HTTP for the initial request.
+For example, assume that a mobile client running Lync is configured to sign in to Lync using the automatic discovery feature using HTTP for the initial request.

-Mobile device running Lync Mobile looks up lyncdiscover.contoso.com using DNS, where an A record exists.
+Mobile device running Lync looks up lyncdiscover.contoso.com using DNS, where an A record exists.

-The web publishing rule will bridge the request from port 80 externally to port 8080 internally, which will then route it to either a Director or Front End Server.
+The web publishing rule will bridge the request from port 80 externally to port 8080 internally, which will then route it to either a Director or Front End pool.

 The Autodiscover Service returns the external web service URLs (in HTTPS format).

-The mobile device running Lync Mobile can then reconnect to the reverse proxy on port 443 and is redirected over 4443 to the mobility service running on the user’s home pool.
+The mobile device running Lync, can then reconnect to the reverse proxy on port 443 and get redirected over 4443 to the mobility service running on the user’s home pool.

-Since the HTTPS query is to the external web services URL vs. the Autodiscover Service URL, it succeeds because the certificate will already contain subject alternative name entries for the external web services fully qualified domain names (FQDNs).
+Since the HTTPS query is to the external web services URL vs. the Autodiscover Service URL, it succeeds because the certificate should already contain subject alternative name entries for the external web services FQDNs.

 In this scenario, there are no certificate changes required to support mobility.

-Note: If the target web server has a certificate that does not have a matching value for lyncdiscover.contoso.com as a subject alternative name list value:
+Note: If the target web server has a certificate that does not have a matching value for lyncdiscover.contoso.com as either a subject name or subject alternative name list value:

 a.
 Web server responds with a “Server Hello” and no certificate.

 b.
-Mobile device running Lync Mobile immediately terminates the session.
+Mobile device running Lync immediately terminates the session

-If the target web server has a certificate that includes lyncdiscover.contoso.com as a subject alternative name list value:
+If the target web server has a certificate that includes lyncdiscover.contoso.com as either a subject name or subject alternative name list value:

 a.
 Web server responds with a “Server hello” and a certificate.

 b.
-Mobile device running Lync Mobile validates the certificate and completes the handshake.
+Mobile device running Lync validates the certificate and completes the handshake.